vibbits/irefindex/oci/README.md

 ## Customization

 To save the output of the data, you can attach a volume and mount them to the expected data location.
-All locations are the same as how they would be on the VSC instance.
+All locations are the same as how they would be on the VSC instance (`../vsc`).

-## What ansible files get used?
+## What Ansible files get used?

-The ansible files that get used are the ones from the `../vsc/ansible` directory.
-As these provide a fully functional script for debian based operating systems.
+The Ansible files that get used are the ones from the `../vsc/ansible` directory.
+As these provide a fully functional script for Debian based operating systems.